ASEAN School Games 2018 Full Results

 - First International Medal for her

-Caminong had earlier reset the National Junior Record back in the first days of June at the National Open in Ilagan with her 1.71m effort.
+Caminong had reset the National Junior Record earlier in the first days of June at the National Open in Ilagan with her 1.71m effort.

 Evangeline answered back with this pressure by surprising the stadium and clearing 1.74m on her first attempt.